paulrobello/par_treasure_hunt/README.md

 # PAR Treasure Hunt

 ## Description
 Create a treasure hunt by generating a list of places that must be followed in order with the treasure at the end.
+You create a list of rooms and places within those rooms and optionally a diagram describing how the rooms are connected so distance between locations can be computed.
+Distance is optionally used to maximize the amount of running around needed to complete the hunt.
+The program will output a list of locations that should be printed and cut into strips.
+You then hide the strips in the locations stated on the paper.
+The participants start with strip #1 and go to the destination on the strip which will contain the next strip and location.

-One rule that should be followed is: Your child may come across notes that are not the current one in the search.
+One rule that should be followed is: You may come across notes that are not the current next place in the search.
 It is important that they not look at notes they may see on their way to their next destination.
 The numbering of the notes helps ensure the one they find is the next one in the chain.
 Not following the chain can result in a broken hunt!

-The hunt is optimized to maximize distance between consecutive locations, making it more challenging and fun, with tunable randomness.
+Print using a monospaced font to make it easier to cut out the paper strips.

 The output is a list of locations you print out and cut into strips.
 Each strip contains the step number in the hunt, where the strip needs to be placed and the next place to go when the strip is found.